Polyethylene: Linear low-density (LLDPE)

 LLDPE is defined by a density range of 0.915–0.925 g/cm3.
 LLDPE is a substantially linear polymer with significant numbers of short branches, commonly made by copolymerization of ethylene with short-chain alpha-olefins (for example, 1-butene, 1-hexene, and 1-octene).
 LLDPE has higher tensile strength than LDPE, and it exhibits higher impact and puncture resistance than LDPE.
 Lower-thickness (gauge) films can be blown, compared with LDPE, with better environmental stress cracking resistance, but they are not as easy to process.
 LLDPE is used in packaging, particularly film for bags and sheets.
 Lower thickness may be used compared to LDPE.
 It is used for cable coverings, toys, lids, buckets, containers, and pipe.
 While other applications are available, LLDPE is used predominantly in film applications due to its toughness, flexibility, and relative transparency.
 Product examples range from agricultural films, Saran wrap, and bubble wrap to multilayer and composite films.
-In 2013, the world LLDPE market reached a volume of US$40 billion.

 Low-density (LDPE)

 LDPE is defined by a density range of 0.910–0.940 g/cm3.
 LDPE has a high degree of short- and long-chain branching, which means that the chains do not pack into the crystal structure as well.
 It has, therefore, less strong intermolecular forces as the instantaneous-dipole induced-dipole attraction is less.
 This results in a lower tensile strength and increased ductility.
 LDPE is created by free-radical polymerization.
 The high degree of branching with long chains gives molten LDPE unique and desirable flow properties.
 LDPE is used for both rigid containers and plastic film applications such as plastic bags and film wrap.
-In 2013, the global LDPE market had a volume of almost US$33 billion.

 The radical polymerization process used to make LDPE does not include a catalyst that "supervises" the radical sites on the growing PE chains.
 (In HDPE synthesis, the radical sites are at the ends of the PE chains, because the catalyst stabilizes their formation at the ends.)
 Secondary radicals (in the middle of a chain) are more stable than primary radicals (at the end of the chain), and tertiary radicals (at a branch point) are more stable yet.
 Each time an ethylene monomer is added, it creates a primary radical, but often these will rearrange to form more stable secondary or tertiary radicals.
 Addition of ethylene monomers to the secondary or tertiary sites creates branching.